“Friends, Romans, countrymen, lend me your ears; I come to bury Caesar, not to praise him.”

 Whether you are analyzing what led Brutus to murder Caesar or the role destiny plays in Macbeth – it is imperative to understand the context.

 Without considering the historical context, you won’t be doing full justice to your analysis.
-Hence, remember to not view the characters and their actions in silos but take into consideration the events that were prevalent at that particular period.
+Hence, remember not to view the characters and their actions in silos but consider the events that were prevalent during that period.

 Explore Themes and Imagery

-One of the biggest defining factors of Shakespeare’s writing was the way he used imagery to reinforce underlying themes in his plays.
+One of the most significant defining factors of Shakespeare’s writing was how he used imagery to reinforce underlying themes in his plays.
 For example, in Macbeth, the imagery of ‘darkness’ was used to depict the evil side of humans.

-Hence, while working on your literary analysis, it is essential to pay close attention to the themes and imagery Shakespeare utilizes in the play which will give you a deep insight into the characters which will help you collect evidence and strengthen your argument.
+Hence, while working on your literary analysis, it is essential to pay close attention to the themes and imagery Shakespeare utilizes in the play, which will give you a deep insight into the characters and help you collect evidence and strengthen your argument.

 Form the Thesis Statement

-After you have gathered enough evidence, you need to start drafting.
-Wondering how to craft the perfect introduction for your Shakespeare essay?
+After gathering enough evidence, you must start drafting and wondering how to craft the perfect introduction for your Shakespeare essay.

 The first step is to work on the thesis statement.
-A crucial statement, it features in the introductory paragraph and puts forth the main argument of the essay.
-It needs to be arguable and specific which can be proved with the help of evidence from the play.
+A crucial statement, it features in the introductory paragraph and puts forth the essay's main argument.
+It needs to be arguable and specific, which can be proved with the help of evidence from the play.

 Think about the issues the play talks about and enlist your personal opinions – this is an effective way to start forming the thesis statement.